emzilia/crypty/README.md

 crypty -e dog.txt
 ```

 You'll be prompted to create a password for the file.
 Afterwards you'll have the encrypted file as well as the original.
-If using key-based encryption, you'll also have a key file which you'll need to decrypt the file and if it's lost, the encrypted file will be unrecoverable (unless...)
+If using key-based encryption, you'll also have a key file which you'll need to decrypt the file and if it's lost, the encrypted file will be unrecoverable
 Decrypt the file using the ```-d``` switch with both the file name and optionally the keyfile name.

 ```